ton-community/ton-docs/docs/v3/documentation/smart-contracts/addresses.md

 2. _Initial state_.
 The contract's values at the moment of its deployment on-chain.

-Finally, to accurately derive the contract's address, it is necessary to calculate the hash corresponding to the pair **(Initial code, Initial state)** object.
+Finally, to derive the contract's address, it is necessary to calculate the hash corresponding to the pair **(Initial code, Initial state)** object.
 At this time, we won't take a deep dive into how the [TVM](/v3/documentation/tvm/tvm-overview) works, but it's important to understand that account IDs on TON are determined using this formula:
 :
 **account_id = hash(initial code, initial state)**